 image (c) 2011, Kelly Gelinas, used by permission

 As an engineer I find paddling not only fun, but technically fascinating.
-Spending hours at a time on the ergometer in Winter, and on water when it’s not frozen, has given me time to ponder why canoes do what they do… and to contemplate why I’m so slow.
+Spending hours at a time on the ergometer in Winter, and on the water when it’s not frozen, has given me time to ponder why canoes do what they do… and to contemplate why I’m so slow.
 (But that’s another story.)
-This blog is a collection of articles on the science underlying paddling, where we consider topics of (hopefully) general interest in paddling physics, exercise physiology, and materials technology.
+This blog is a collection of articles on the science underlying paddling, where we consider topics of (hopefully) general interest in paddling physics, exercise physiology, and whatever else I find interesting, with a slant toward training and racing.
 The articles are written for a general audience that would be comfortable reading Scientific American.
 And I write them because it’s fun.